Alexey-Goryachev/Simple_web_app_on_Django/README.md

 To launch the application:

-1.Install all necessary packages and extensions.
+1. Install all necessary packages and extensions.

-2.If necessary, connect to the db.sqlite3 database.
+2. If necessary, connect to the db.sqlite3 database.

-3.Go to the project folder (quotes) and run the command python manage.py runserver from there in the console.
+3. Go to the project folder (quotes) and run the command python manage.py runserver from there in the console.

 4. We go to the local host, and use the site.